Cryptographic primitives

 | At-rest encryption | AES-256-GCM | Slack OAuth bot tokens |

-All HMAC keys are HKDF-derived from a single root PAYLOAD_KEY, with channel-scoped salts so the same key never signs two different primitives.
+PAYLOAD_KEY, with channel-scoped salts so the same key never signs two different primitives.
 Compromising one downstream key can’t be lifted to another.

 Authorization model

-- Admin bearer token (
+Three trust tiers:- Admin bearer token (

-- Operator session (dashboard login).
+AWAITHUMANS_ADMIN_API_TOKEN).
+Highest trust.
+Held by the agent process.
+Allows everything. - Operator session (dashboard login).
 High trust.
 Allows everything except things the admin gate enforces explicitly (e.g. server config).

 - Reviewer session (non-operator user).
 Scoped to tasks they’re assigned.
 Cannot list / read / complete tasks belonging to others.